KungumapriyaaMKP/KungumapriyaaMKP/README.md

 # 👩‍💻Hi there!
 It's me Kungumapriyaa M
+*Blending algorithms, APIs, and Code scripts 📈*

 AI UNDERGRAD With a strong interest and a passion for **AI, ML, Computer Vision, NLP, and Deep Learning**,
-I have a deep interest in AI Multimodal systems, currently exploring the fusion of NLP, Computer Vision.
+I have a deep interest in AI Multimodal systems, currently exploring the fusion of NLP and Computer Vision.

 ---
 ## 🌐 Connect With Me